EricThomson/deepglue/CONTRIBUTING.md

 Partipate in the community, either in the issue queue or in discussion threads.
 If you find problems or bugs, or just have a question, feel free to ask.

 ### Documentation :books:
 Our documentation is always a work in progress.
-Any help keeping it clear and up-to-date is appreciated.
+Any help making it more clear, or keeping it up-to-date, is appreciated.
 This includes the demo notebooks.

 ### Code :computer:
-- **New features**: if you have an idea for a new feature, please let us know!
-If you'd like to contribute the feature, we'll help you do it.
+- **New features**: if you have an idea for a new feature, please let us know.
+If you'd like to contribute the feature, we'll help you with the PR.
 Otherwise, we'll add it to the [roadmap](https://github.com/EricThomson/deepglue/issues/1)! :world_map:
-- **Code reviews**: if you have suggestions for how we can improve our code, please open a pull request and provide feedback!
+- **Code reviews**: if you have suggestions for how we can improve our code, feel free to do it as an issue or open a pull request and do a formal code review.
-- **Bug fixes**: If you find a problem, a bug, please let us know by opening an issue or a bug fix (see below on how to do a pull request). :bug:
+- **Bug fixes**: If you find a problem, including a bug, please let us know by opening an issue or feel free to suggest a bug fix (see below on how to do a pull request). :bug:

 ## How to make a pull request